poseidonphp/Laravel-Env-Sync/README.md

 Again, you can launch the command with the option `--reverse` or with `--src` and `--dest`.

-The command will also dispatch event `Jtant\LaravelEnvSync\Events\MissingEnvVars`, which will contain the missing env variables, which could be used in automatic deployments.
+The command will also dispatch event `Poseidonphp\LaravelEnvSync\Events\MissingEnvVars`, which will contain the missing env variables, which could be used in automatic deployments.
 Event is only fired when there are missing env variables.

 ### Show diff between your envs files